MinhTran12/profile/markdown/projects/book-buddy.md

     <img src="images/book-buddy/bookmark-lowfi-1.jpg">
 </div>

-For the high-fidelity prototype, the team put together various eletronic components and 3D printed parts.
-In addition, I programmed the behaviour of the bookmark as well as the companion app.
-Given the feedback from the volunteers on the lowfi prototype and various compromises made during the construction, the final result looked visually different yet still retained the core functionalities.
+For the high-fidelity prototype, the team put together various electronic components and 3D printed parts.
+In addition, I programmed the behavior of the bookmark as well as the companion app.
+Given the feedback from the volunteers on the low-fi prototype and various compromises made during the construction, the final result looked visually different yet still retained the core functionalities.

 <div class="triple-img">
     <img src="images/book-buddy/bookmark-highfi-1.jpg">